home I index I latest I glossary I introductions I e-mail I about this site

 unusual.
 Set in two small lights in the north aisle are

-an elephant and a unicorn, the only two in stained glass
+an elephant and a unicorn, the only two in medieval glass

 anywhere in East Anglia I believe.
 There are also two

-figures in the south aisle, King David and Judas
+fragmentary figures in the south aisle, one a king with a

-Maccabeus.
-They came from Bolwick Hall, and were placed
+came from Bolwick Hall, and were placed here by the

-here by the Mercers' Company whose arms are now between
+Mercers' Company whose arms are now between them.
+Up

-them.
-Up above, the hammerbeam roof is a fine late
+above, the alternating hammerbeam roof is a fine late

-medieval example, but this church began to spread in the
+medieval example, but the walls of the nave began to

-Century glass casts a dim light.
-The east window, by
+glass casts a dim light.
+The east window, by Powell &

-Powell & Sons, is a meditation on I am the vine,
+Sons in 1907, is a familiar design of I am the vine,

 ye are the branches, giving the workshop full

-licence for its typical lush vinework, angels and saints.
+licence for its typical early 20th Century lush vinework,

 the infant Isaac at Sarah's feet carrying his bound